Run automations

 To create an automation, you need to build a flow on your Flow Designer canvas connected to an Incident Automation trigger with an associated Flow Trigger form.
 When you configure the settings of the incident automation trigger, you can manage which users can run the automation, add or remove the automation from the Incident Console and the incident service dependencies map, and associate a service with the automation.

 When configuring an Incident Automation trigger, you can choose to associate a service with an automation.
-When you arrange the automations on the Incident Console by ‘Most Relevant’, the automations associated with services are prioritized and sorted at the top of the Automation section.
+When you arrange the automations on the Incident Console by ‘Most Relevant’, the automations associated with services are prioritized and sorted at the top of the Automations section.
 Note that you can only associate one service with each automation.

 The description of the associated Flow Trigger form functions as the automation description, which appears below the name of the automation on the Incident Console.